 First, I have watched my wife intently to see what God was doing in her life and how she would respond.
-I have noticed that her grappling with the cancer and the radical surgery necessary to eradicate it drove her to her knees.
+I have noticed that her grappling with cancer and the radical surgery necessary to eradicate it drove her to her knees.
 Without a doubt, Kim has struggled with times of discouragement.
 “Discouragement” is really an understatement but if I had gone through what she’s gone through, I would probably not have responded so well.
 Kim has recently started taking medication to help her manage the discouragement and hopes to be off it soon.
 But again, if it were me dealing with all she has dealt with in her life, I would probably be taking something, too!

 Out of all of this, I have watched Kim rise once again more beautiful and godly than when she entered the valley.
 A few days ago, she told me: “I feel so close to the Lord right now.
 I’m enjoying time in His Word and in prayer.
 I don’t want this to go away.”
 As I have observed her and listened to her become completely transparent, I love what I see God doing in her life.
-Even though the breast cancer wasn’t pleasant and the surgery and recovery was even worse, what it has done in her life is incredible.
-For that, she is thankful to God for the breast cancer.
+Even though breast cancer wasn’t pleasant and the surgery and recovery were even worse, what it has done in her life is incredible.
+For that, she is thankful to God for breast cancer.